OpenKH/OpenKh/docs/bbs/file/type/epd.md

 EPD stands for Entity Parameter Data and contains all the stats related to the character stats.

+These files are contained within the `.arc` files of character beginning with `e` or `b`, for example, `b01ex00.arc` has a file named `b01ex00.epd` which contains its stats.

 The format consists on the following structures in order:
 [Header](#Header)
 [General Parameters](#General-Parameters)